 Distance Learning in Theology

-The Department has a comprehensive and well established distance learning programme that serves a very large number of students throughout New Zealand and even overseas.
+The Theology programme has a comprehensive and well established distance learning programme that serves a very large number of students throughout New Zealand and even overseas.

 By offering our papers on the distance learning network we have been able to remove a significant barrier to participation in the study of Theology.
 Students in Dunedin who are unable to attend lectures during the day may also enrol in distance learning papers.

 We aim to offer the compulsory core papers every year by distance, and most other papers every second or third year.
 You should be able to complete any qualification from wherever you live in much the same timeframe as a campus student, though with fewer papers to choose from in any particular year.

 Some students who are taking postgraduate research courses choose to do these by distance.

 We have thought carefully about how we can make you as a distance student feel connected to – not isolated from – your lecturers and fellow students.
 We offer a blended-learning model that involves videoconferences, face-to-face teaching days, and online learning.
 This mix of delivery methods supplies regular opportunities for you to connect, so you are not left feeling isolated or on your own.
 In addition you will receive course materials containing a study guide, reading material and general administrative information.
 You will also have access to the University's Distance Library Service.

 Videoconferences usually take place during the evening anywhere from three to seven times a semester.
 To access a videoconference you will need a computer with a webcam and headset microphone.
 We use a program called Zoom as the environment for videoconferences.
 This is easy to use (certainly once you are familiar with it) and brings a number of advantages – not least in being able to see your lecturer and fellow students, and in being able to signal that you would like to contribute to the discussion.